- Oyster cards are electronic smartcards that are used to pay for public transport in London.

-If you live in the UK, you can buy an Oyster card* and have this delivered to your home address before you travel to London.
+If you live in the UK, you can buy an Oyster card* and have it delivered to your home address before you travel to London.

-If you do not live in the UK, either buy a Visitor Oyster card* before you leave home, or buy an Oyster card once you arrive in London at TfL Visitor Centres, stations, Oyster ticket stops and The Tramlink Shop in Croydon.
+If you do not live in the UK, you can buy a Visitor Oyster card* before you leave home, or buy an Oyster card once you arrive in London at TfL Visitor Centres, transport stations and Oyster ticket stops.

-What is the difference between Oyster and travelcards?
+What is the difference between an Oyster card and a travelcard?

-A 1-Day Travelcard is a paper ticket which allows you to travel as much as you like, as often as you like, for a single day.
-You can use it on the bus, Tube, DLR, tram, London Overground and most National Rail services within London.
+A Day Travelcard is a paper ticket which allows you to travel as much as you like for one day.
+You can use a Day Travelcard on the bus, Tube, DLR, tram, London Overground and most National Rail services within London.

-You can use Anytime Day Travelcards at any time on the day of validity any day of the week for any journey until 04:30 the following day.
+- Use Anytime Day Travelcards at any time on the day of validity, any day of the week for journeys until 4.30am the following day.

-Alternatively, the Anytime Day Off-Peak Travelcard lets you travel from 9:30 Monday to Friday and all day Saturday and Sunday.
+- Use Off-Peak Day Travelcards after 9.30am Monday to Friday and all day on Saturday and Sunday.

 7 Day Travelcards